 In diatomic molecules like HF, 1s atomic orbital in Hydrogen and 2pz atomic orbital in Fluorine are contributed to form molecular orbitals (σ and σ* molecular orbitals).
 Here, 2px and 2py orbitals have no orbitals to combine with.
 Therefore, they are remaining as nonbonding molecular orbitals.

 As an example, let’s take the H2 molecule.
 1s orbitals in two different Hydrogen atoms will combine and form an H2 molecule.
 Combining two atomic orbitals will create two molecular orbitals.
-The molecular orbital with lower energy (than the atomic orbital) is the bonding molecular orbital σ1s and the molecular orbital with the higher energy (than the atomic orbital) is the antibonding molecular orbital σ1s*.
+The molecular orbital with lower energy (than the atomic orbital) is the bonding molecular orbital σ1s and the molecular orbital with higher energy (than the atomic orbital) is the antibonding molecular orbital σ1s*.

 Each Hydrogen atom contains one electron with it.
 As a natural system, electrons always tend to seek to lower energy levels from higher energy levels.
 So, electrons will fall into a bonding molecular orbital and form an H2 sigma bond.
 If electrons fall from a higher energy state to a lower energy state, energy is released.